On irreducibility of prefixed algebraic sets in moduli spaces of prime degree polynomials: Introduction

 Fixing the ramification index of the marked critical point to be equal to $d$, we arrive at the unicritical case.
 In other words, polynomials with a unique critical point in $\C$ are called \emph{unicritical polynomials}.
 Any unicritical polynomial of degree $d\geq 2$ is conjugate to a polynomial of the form $f_{c}(X)= X^{d} + c, c\in \C$ ($0$ is the unique finite critical point of $f_{c}$ with ramification index $d$).
-In the article \cite{Milnor+2014+15+24}, Milnor studied arithmetic properties of unicritical polynomials and made the following conjecture: \begin{conjecture} Fix $k \geq 0,n > 0,d \geq 2$.
-The values of $c$ for which $0$ is strictly $(k,n)$-preperiodic under $f_{c}$, form one Galois orbit under the action of the absolute Galois group of $\Q$. \end{conjecture} Conjecture \ref{uniconj} has seen a lot of work in the last decade (\cite{HT15}, \cite{FG15}, \cite{article1}, \cite{10.7169/facm/1799}, \cite{G20}, \cite{BG23}, \cite{BGok22}).
+In the article \cite{Milnor+2014+15+24}, Milnor studied arithmetic properties of unicritical polynomials and made the following conjecture: \begin{conjecture} Fix $k \geq 0,n > 0,d \geq 2, d$ prime.
+The values of $c$ for which $0$ is strictly $(k,n)$-preperiodic under $f_{c}$, form one Galois orbit under the action of the absolute Galois group of $\Q$. \end{conjecture} MIlnor's original question extends for non-prime degree polynomials as well, but there are more complications (see \cite[Remark~3.5]{Milnor+2014+15+24}).
+As study of unicritical polynomials in the moduli spaces of non-prime degree polynomials is out of the scope of this work (see Section~\ref{obs2}), we restrict ourself to the study of Conjecture \ref{uniconj}.
+Conjecture \ref{uniconj} and its variants has seen a lot of work in the last decade (\cite{HT15}, \cite{FG15}, \cite{article1}, \cite{10.7169/facm/1799}, \cite{G20}, \cite{H21}, \cite{Han21}, \cite{BGok22}, \cite{BG23}).
 In particular, Vefa Goksel (\cite{10.7169/facm/1799}) has proved Conjecture \ref{uniconj} for prime degree polynomials with $k \geq 0, n=1$, by studying arithmetic properties of the forward orbit of $0$ under $f_{c}$.
 This result of Vefa Goksel has been used by Buff, Epstein and Koch (\cite{article1}) to prove Conjecture \ref{conj} for cubic polynomials ($d=3$), with period $n=1$.
-Arfeux and Kiwi (\cite{AK20}) have proved Conjecture \ref{conj} in the strictly periodic case, $k=0$, in the moduli space of cubic polynomials.
+In a starkly different approach, Arfeux and Kiwi (\cite{AK20}) have proved the Conjecture \ref{conj} in the strictly periodic case, $k=0$, in the moduli space of cubic polynomials.